AngangGuo/blog/content/posts/2020/Tips - Git Version Control.md

 See [Autolinked references and URLs](https://docs.github.com/en/github/writing-on-github/autolinked-references-and-urls)

+### How to add images to Github comments?
+* Using Snipping Tool in Windows to get the image, copy to clipboard.
+* Click on the right position in Github issue comments, paste the image in the comment directly

+Or using drag and drop also works.

 ### Preview HTML File
 If you want to see an HTML page on Github as a normal rendered HTML page, go to https://htmlpreview.github.io/